-5.2.2 Effectiveness of the Alternative Techniques of Assessment in terms of the Students' participation in the Classroom the traditional class room practices.
+5.2.2 Effectiveness of the Alternative Techniques of Assessment in terms of the Students' Participation in the Classroom

+The material was effective in terms of the students' participation in the classroom.
+The students were actively participated in the learning activities.
+They worked in the group as well as individually.
+These opportunities are, generally, not provided in the traditional class room practices.
 The students were free to work in the computer under the guidance of the teacher.
 They never felt any pressure in the class.
 They experimented on different activities.
 This kind of activeness is, generally, not found in the traditional method of teaching.
 Activeness is one of the criteria of learning.